 Welcome

 I am an Associate Professor in the Department of Computer Science at Northwestern University.
 I received my Ph.D. in Computer Science from Stanford University in 1974.
 My dissertation was on natural language understanding.
 I have done research on case-based reasoning, memory-based language understanding, and authorable intelligent systems for education.
-I am a co-director of The Center for Computer Science and Learning Sciences , the director of the MS program in Computer Science, and a Fellow of the American Association for Artifical Intelligence.
+I am a co-director of The Center for Computer Science and Learning Sciences , the director of the MS program in Computer Science, and a Fellow of the American Association for Artificial Intelligence.

 What is AI?